 It is proposed that the pipeline will go over the river at two points via four anchors as the Waboomsriver splits and has a little non-perennial side stream.
 The concrete anchor blocks will be built close to the river banks to receive a steel bridge to carry the pipeline over The pipeline will cross the river from Anchor 1 to Anchor 2 for ±15m on RE Farm Vredehoek 602(river crossing 1), from Anchor 2 to Anchor 3 for another ±15m on RE Farm Vredehoek 602 (which is not a river crossing), and then from Anchor 3 to Anchor 4 for ±5m on the southern banks of the river on Portion 5 of Farm Pietersvlei 196 (River crossing 2).
-Please refer to River Crossing Section below for a detailed explanation of the proposed river crossings and Appendix 14B3 for the layout plans.
+Please refer to River Crossing Section below for a detailed explanation of the proposed river crossings and Appendix 14B1.3 for the layout plans.

-From Anchor 4 the pipeline will continue on existing farm roads on the southern banks of the river for another ±36m on Portion 5 Portion 5 of Farm Pietersvlei 196 where it will cross the property boundary to Remaining extent of Farm 706 for ±105m.
+From Anchor 4 the pipeline will continue on existing farm roads on the southern banks of the river for another $\pm 36m$ on Portion 5 Portion 5 of Farm Pietersvlei 196 where it will cross the property boundary to Remaining extent of Farm 706 for $\pm 105m$.
 The pipeline will continue on Portion 9 Farm Pietersvlei 196 for approximately 860m on existing farm roads along the southern banks of the river.

 Please note: As per recommendations by the biodiversity specialist it is recommended that the last 205m of the proposed pipeline route (Route 1 Alternative 1) be adjusted.
 As per Appendix 14B1.2 Figure 1 is proposed that the last 205m of pipeline route 1 alternative 1 go through a Poplar bush (Populus cf. alba) in order to follow the stream more closely.
 The specialist is of the opinion that this is not recommended.
 Even though the bush is dominated by Poplar trees, there is still some indigenous vegetation in between the poplar trees which can be used as a basis for transforming the riparian vegetation back to more natural vegetation.
 Going through the bush also increases the risk of future erosion, which may result in costly erosion control measures.
-It is recommended that the green line option is followed around this bush (as per Appendix 14B1.2 Figure 2) back to the river.
+It is recommended that the green line option is followed around this bush (as per Appendix 14B1.2.1 Figure 2) back to the river.

 The pipeline will stop under an existing bridge on Farm Onverwacht 918.
 It is proposed that the pipeline be constructed as far as possible on farm roads, it will then be placed closer to the river banks with a sharp turn into the river.
 To reduce possible erosion it is proposed that a head wall and stilling basin be constructed with stone baskets (gabions) from the natural river stones.
+The proposed amended water structure, which includes protection gabions, will reduce erosion associated with the operational phase of the water structure.
+The protection gabions will also prolong the lifespan of the water structure.